-The writer has authored two books titled The Gun Tree: One Woman’s War, The Parwan Wind - Dust Motes and lives in Bhurban.
+The writer is author of The Gun Tree: One Woman’s War (Oxford University Press, 2001) and lives in Bhurban.